 Bosses take a different approach and think they don’t need to improve on what they do.
 They may want others to improve but only for superficial reasons.
 They also don’t take part in the improvement process and simply expect others to do it on their own.

 7. Bosses Are Driven By Numbers, While Leaders Are Driven By Values

 What drives a leader compared to a boss?
 For bosses, motivation mainly comes from reaching numbers and maintaining the standards set by the organization.
 While that can be good, it can also be detrimental when it’s a leader’s sole motivating factor.
 Always choosing what’s best for the company rather than the individual can cause conflict, work burnout, and work stress.
 It also causes team members to ask questions about what a person’s purpose and motivation are, thus resulting in less buy-in.

 Leaders have different motivations.
 In the case of true leadership, the values they hold dear are what drives them to be excellent.
 Great leaders instill these same values in their followers, not by force, but through persuasion, influence, and example.

 Can a Boss Still Be a Leader?

-Bosses tend to demand too much from others while demanding too little of themselves.
+Another difference between a leader vs. boss is that bosses tend to demand too much from others while demanding too little of themselves.
 Leaders, on the other hand, always set the example.
 As Tony Robbins puts it, leaders “pave a path for their team to follow.”
 Leaders collaborate, listen well, hold themselves accountable, drive themselves with their values, and seek self-improvement.
 If you want to avoid becoming a bad boss, make sure to work toward becoming a great leader.